Idolizeme/Scambuster-Sulfuras/README.md

-# Scambuster-ExampleProvider
+# Scambuster-Sulfuras
-An example provider addon that extends Scambuster with data.
+A fork provider addon that extends Scambuster with data.
 - https://github.com/hypernormalisation/Scambuster

 For full information on how to customise it, check the wiki pages at: